PreciselyData/SpatialAnalytics/docs/getting-started/gcp-gke/enable-security.md

 ## Enabling security - AuthN/AuthZ

 A `Keycloak` (18.0.0+) is used for authentication and authorization.
-If you have an external Keycloak instance that can be accessed from inside the EKS cluster, then collect the issuer url for further service config, otherwise, you can deploy a keycloak service into the EKS cluster.
+You need an external Keycloak instance that can be accessed from inside the GKE cluster, then collect the issuer url for further service config, otherwise, you can deploy a keycloak service into the EKS cluster.

 ### Deploy a Keycloak service into the EKS cluster.